-All core faculty members must demonstrate significant contributions to the subspecialty of emergency medical services through scholarly activity.
-(Core)

-IV.D.2.b).(2).(b)

-At minimum, each individual core physician faculty member must demonstrate at least one piece of scholarly activity per year, averaged over the past five years.
-(Core)

-IV.D.2.b).(2).(b).(i)

-At minimum, this must include one scientific peer-reviewed publication for every two core physician faculty members per year, averaged over the previous five-year period.
-(Core)

-IV.D.3.
-Fellow Scholarly Activity

-IV.D.3.a)

-Curriculum must advance fellows' knowledge of the basic principles of research, including how research is conducted, evaluated, explained to patients, and applied to patient care.
-(Core)

-IV.D.3.b) Fellows must participate in scholarly activity that includes at least one of the following:

-IV.D.3.b).(1) peer-reviewed funding and research; (Outcome)

-IV.D.3.b).(2) publication of original research or review articles; or, and scientific society meetings.
-(Outcome)

-(Outcome)

-IV.D.3.b).(3) presentations at local, regional, or national professional
+All core faculty members must demonstrate significant contributions to the subspecialty of medical toxicology through scholarly activity.
+(Core) IV.D.2.b).(2).(a)).(i) Each core physician faculty member must demonstrate at least one piece of scholarly activity per year, averaged over the past five years. ^(Core) IV.D.2.b).(2).(a)).(ii) There should be at least one scientific peer- reviewed publication for every two core physician faculty members per year, averaged over the previous five years. ^(Detail) IV.D.3.
+Fellow Scholarly Activity IV.D.3.a) The curriculum must advance fellows' knowledge of the basic principles of research, including how research is conducted, evaluated, explained to patients, and applied to patient care. ^(Core) IV.D.3.b) Fellows must participate in research or scholarly activity that includes at least one of the following: IV.D.3.b).(1) peer-reviewed funding and research; (Outcome) IV.D.3.b).(2) publication of original research or review articles; or, (Outcome) IV.D.3.b).(3) presentations at local, regional, or national professional and scientific society meetings. ^(Outcome) IV.D.3.c) Fellows must complete a scholarly project prior to graduation.
 IV.E.
-Independent Practice

-Fellowship programs may assign fellows to engage in the independent practice of their core specialty during their fellowship program.
+I ndependent Practice Fellowship programs may assign fellows to engage in the independent practice of their core specialty during their fellowship program.
 IV.E.1.
-If programs permit their fellows to utilize the independent practice option, it must not exceed 20 percent of their time per week or 10 weeks of an academic year.
-(Core)
+If programs permit their fellows to utilize the independent practice option, it must not exceed 20 percent of their time per week or 10 weeks of an academic year. ^(Core) IV.E.2.
+Fellows should maintain their primary specialty Board skills during the fellowship. ^(Core) Paakaround and Intent: Follows who have proviously completed residency programs